 $426,588,510

-"The Intouchables" is a French comedy drama that was nominated for a BAFTA Award, a Critics Choice Award, and won the César Award.
+"The Intouchables" is a critically acclaimed French comedy-drama that received nominations for prestigious awards like the BAFTA and Critics' Choice, and also won the renowned César Award.

-It follows a wealthy quadriplegic named Philippe (François Cluzet), who hires Driss (Omar Sy), a young man from the projects, to be his caregiver.
+The story centers on Philippe, a wealthy quadriplegic portrayed by François Cluzet, who hires Driss (Omar Sy), a spirited young man from the projects, to be his caregiver.

-The film explores themes of class, disability, and friendship and was a box-office sensation, becoming one of the highest-grossing French films ever.
+The film delivers a heartfelt exploration of class differences, disability, and friendship, and went on to become one of the highest-grossing French films of all time.

 ComedyFantasy